At church recently, our pastor asked people who were struggling with forgiving someone to come down to the altar to receive prayer for releasing it.

 Only then can we experience new life in Christ.

-In the Take Back Your Temple program, you’ll receive a great resource called “Psalm Therapy” that will help you manage your emotions God’s way as you release excess weight.
+In the Take Back Your Temple program, you’ll learn how to manage your emotions God’s way as you release excess weight.
 If you are ready to experience God’s best in this area, I urge you to join us in this unique program today!